Lola Soledad: Duet version with Joaquin Sabina

 In 2010, Alejandro released his new Live album, Canciones Para Un Paraíso En Vivo.
 In this album, he put a Bonus track, new version of Lola Soledad featuring Spanish singer, Joaquin Sabina.
 This track officially released on November 11, 2011.

 Live performances

 The single was performed live many times.
 On many stages, Alejandro performed this music by himself, like the original version and on few stages, Alejandro Performed it with a guest artist.
-For example, once Sanz invited Colombian singer-songwriter Juanes to Miami, Flo. to performe this music with him. or at 2011 Viña del Mar International Song Festival, Sanz invited Argentinian singer Noel Schajris to do a duet on this song.
+For example, once Sanz invited Colombian singer-songwriter Juanes to Miami, Flo. to perform this music with him. or at 2011 Viña del Mar International Song Festival, Sanz invited Argentinian singer Noel Schajris to do a duet on this song.
 Interesting fact is that both Juanes and Noel Schajris had some mistakes during their performances.